grain-lang/grain-lang.org/src/tooling/graindoc.md

   length
 }
 ```
-grain doc will automatically pull the doc block from the `list` library and use that for its documentation.
+Graindoc will automatically pull the doc block from the `list` library and use that for its documentation.

 ## Documenting types